 Example #2: Anonymous survey example

 Researchers often struggle while choosing between the ability to track the respondents and not linking their identity.
-Keeping responses anaonymous ensures the responses are honest and accurate, while the identity details allows researchers to contact respondents if further inputs are required.
+Keeping responses anonymous ensures the responses are honest and accurate, while the identity details allow researchers to contact respondents if further inputs are required.

 QuestionPro allows our users to maintain the privacy and confidentiality of the survey participants with Respondent Anonymity Assurance (RAA).
 There will be a link to more details for surveys with RAA enabled in the footer.
 Once it is activated, it cannot be removed or edited by the researchers.